Omzug/Omzug-webApp/docs/how-to-add-actions.md

 Action

-1. register the action in Redux modules
+1. register the action in Redux modules (function , name string, reducer)

 2. import the action in Component